12 Best Small Towns in Idaho

 Idaho is known for its rugged topography.
-Snowbound mountains, turbulent rivers, and dense forests cover the core of the state.
+Among its scenic countryside are snowbound mountains, turbulent rivers, and dense forests.
 On the fringes of these wild environments, Idaho's best small towns are gateways to their vast surroundings.

 Merely making the drive to these small towns is a scenic endeavor.
 Other postcard activities include whitewater rafting, mountain climbing, and hot spring soaking.
 And visitors flock to these mountain towns come winter for some of the best skiing and snowboarding in Idaho.